merledu/common_peripheral_vips/verif/vips/spi/README.md

 # Features of a SPI Master Core IP

 - Full duplex synchronous serial data transfer
-- Variable length of transfer word up to 128 bits
+- Length of transfer word is upto 32 bits
 - MSB or LSB first data transfer
 - Rx and Tx on both rising or falling edge of serial clock independently
 - 4 slave select lines